-Current data from our Phase 2A CLOVER-1 clinical study show that six WM patients demonstrated 100% overall response rate (ORR) and an 83.3% major response rate with one patient achieving a complete response (CR), which continues at nearly 27 months post- last treatment.
-While median treatment free survival ((TRS) also known as treatment free remission (TFR)) and duration of response (DOR) has not been reached, the average treatment TFS/TFR is currently at 330 days.
-This may represent an important improvement in the treatment of relapsed/refractory WM as we believe no approved or late-stage development treatments for second- and third-line patients have reported a CR to date.
+Patients in the r/r WM cohort all received TBD of $\geq$ 60 mCi (25 mCi/m single bolus, 31.25 mCi/m fractionated, 37.5 mCi/m fractionated, or two cycles of mCi/m fractionated) either as a bolus dose or fractionated.
+Current data from our Phase 2a CLOVER-1 clinical study show a 100% ORR in 6 WM patients and an 83.3% major response rate with one patient achieving a complete response (CR), which continues at nearly 27 months post- last treatment.
+While median treatment free survival (TFS), also known as treatment free remission (TFR), and DOR have not been reached, the average treatment TFS/TFR is currently at 330 days.
+We believe this may represent an important improvement in the treatment of r/r WM as we believe no approved or late-stage development treatments for second- and third-line patients have reported a CR to date.
+Based on study results to date, patients continue to tolerate iopofosine well, with the most common adverse events being cytopenias and fatigue.